Ramasriakila/TSA_EXP1B/README.md

+# Devloped by: Ramasri K
+# Reg No: 212224040267
+# Date: 3/02/2026

 # Ex.No: 1B              CONVERSION OF NON STATIONARY TO STATIONARY DATA
-# Date: 3/02/2026

 ### AIM:
 To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data